p00dle/csv/README.md

   skipHeader?: boolean;
   useNullForEmpty?: boolean;
   titleCaseHeaders?: boolean;
+  preserveCarriageReturn?: boolean;
 }
 ```

 Note: when specifying non-default _dateOptions_ or _dateFormats_ _dateClass_ needs to point to a constructor from an external library (see [p00dle/datex](https://github.com/p00dle/datex)), otherwise it will throw an error

+Note: when both escape and escapeQuote are null no values are considered as quoted in both parsing and stringifying

 - _delimiter_ - string that separates values in a row; default: ','
 - _quote_ - string that wraps the value when value contains _delimiter_, _quote_, or _rowSeparator_; default: '"'